- Camper Paperwork Link: Link for 2020 camper paperwork coming soon!

 While we appreciate your gratitude, we ask you to please not tip your camper’s counselor.
 Instead, we encourage you to make a donation in their honor to the camp scholarship fund that allows more boys to have the wonderful experience that your son had.
 Another option for a “tip” is you could write a letter of reference for the staff member to utilize for upcoming college or job applications.

 We provide free laundry to all campers once per session.
 If your camper is staying for a second session or beyond, we take care of their laundry over the change-over.
-Be sure to label all of your camper’s clothing so that any misplaced items gets returned to them.
+Be sure to label all of your camper’s clothing so that any misplaced items get returned. *Camp tries very hard to notify and return lost & found.
+Please call camp regarding any missing items as soon as possible as unclaimed items are washed and donated after two weeks time.

 - What is sold in the Camp Store?